nipafx/nipafx.dev/content/articles/2014-12-08-instances-non-capturing-lambdas.md

 So what's going on here?
 Well, with some background knowledge about the evaluation of lambda expressions it's actually not *that* surprising.
 If you're not too familiar with how Java does this, now is a good time to catch up.
-One way to do so is to watch Brian Goetz' talk ["Lambdas in Java: A peek under the hood"](https://www.youtube.com/watch?v=MLksirK9nnE) or read [my summary](http://blog.codefx.org/jdk/dev/impulse-lambdas-java-peek-hood/) of it.
+One way to do so is to watch Brian Goetz' talk ["Lambdas in Java: A peek under the hood"](https://www.youtube.com/watch?v=MLksirK9nnE) or read [my summary](lambdas-java-peek-hood) of it.

-<contentimage slug="instances-non-capturing-lambdas"></contentimage>

 ### Instances of Lambda Expressions